-Waste Tire Amnesty Program
+Waste Tire Collection Program

-During a waste tire amnesty event, individuals can drop off their unwanted tires at a specific location within their county at no cost.
+During a waste tire collection event, individuals can drop off their unwanted tires at a specific location within their county at no cost.
 The EEC contracts for the removal and delivery of the recovered tires to “beneficial end use” markets where they are recycled to become products such as tire-derived fuel or crumb rubber.
 Multiple-county programs are included under each contract to achieve an economy of scale necessary to attract large, well-capitalized contractors.

 To date, tire amnesty is responsible for the proper disposal of more than 19 million waste tires.
 The state has also developed an important end-use market with Owensboro Municipal Utilities to burn waste tires as fuel in its operation.

 |2015 Fall Amnesty Schedule |